mne-tools/mne-python/doc/source/manual/cookbook.rst

 The calculation of the forward solution requires knowledge of the relative location and orientation of the MEG/EEG and MRI coordinate systems.
-The MEG/EEG head coordinate system is defined in Section 5.3.
+The MEG/EEG head coordinate system is defined in :ref:`BJEBIBAI`.
 The conversion tools included in the MNE software take care of the idiosyncrasies of the coordinate frame definitions in different MEG and EEG systems so that the fif files always employ the same definition of the head coordinate system.